Gunstar Heroes: Development

 In 1991, several Konami employees led by programmer Masato Maegawa began holding planning sessions at coffee shops for an original game.
 They were establishing early concepts for an action shooting game, a genre they were familiar with.
 They pitched their idea to Konami, but were told it would not sell and it was rejected.
 Maegawa and his team were growing frustrated with the industry's reliance on sequels to established franchises and console conversions of arcade games to generate revenue.
 They felt Konami had fallen into this pattern as a large company, growing reliant on sequels in their Castlevania and Teenage Mutant Ninja Turtles series.
-Maegawa and his team felt consumers wanted original games, and so in 1992, they left Konami and established Treasure to continue development on their original game.
+Maegawa and his team felt consumers wanted original games, and so in 1992, they left Konami and established Treasure to continue development on their unique game.

 Treasure believed the Motorola 68000 microprocessor in the Sega Genesis was best suited for the action games they wanted to make.

-Treasure wanted to develop their game for Sega's Genesis.
-Maegawa was interested in the platform because of its Motorola 68000 microprocessor, which he felt was easier to program for than the Super NES, and more powerful.
+Treasure wanted to develop their game for the Sega Genesis.
+Maegawa liked the platform because of its Motorola 68000 microprocessor, which he felt was easier to program for than the Super NES, and more powerful.
 The team decided to approach Sega for a publishing contract.
-When they first presented their design documents to Sega, they were not granted approval because they lacked a proven track record.
+When they presented their design documents to Sega, they were not granted approval because they lacked a proven track record.
 Instead, Sega contracted Treasure to develop McDonald's Treasure Land Adventure (1993).
-Several months into development, they were finally granted approval to work on their original action game.
-They originally were using the working title Lunatic Gunstar, thinking "Lunatic" was a good description of the game's stimulating action.
+Several months into development, they were granted approval to work on their game.
+They were initially using the working title Lunatic Gunstar, thinking "Lunatic" was a good description of the stimulating action.
 Sega of America felt the word held a negative connotation, so rejected it.
-The team also considered Blade Gunner, in homage to Blade Runner, but this was also rejected because of copyright restrictions.
-Sega of America eventually suggested the word "Heroes," so Gunstar Heroes became the final title.
+The team also considered Blade Gunner, in homage to Blade Runner, but this was also rejected due to copyright restrictions.
+Sega of America eventually suggested the word "Heroes", so Gunstar Heroes became the final title.

 Treasure consisted of around 18 people, most being programmers from Konami.
 The staff was split in half to work on both Gunstar Heroes and McDonald's Treasure Land Adventure in parallel.
 The core team behind Gunstar Heroes consisted of six people: two programmers, two graphic designers, and two sound programmers.
 The staff (known by their nicknames) was composed of main programmer Yaiman, enemy and boss programmer Nami, graphic designers Han and Iuchi, composer Non, and sound effects programmer Murata.
-The role of game designer did not exist within Treasure; all game design and planning was undertaken by everyone involved.
+The role of game designer did not exist within Treasure.
+All game design and planning was undertaken by everyone involved.
 The team felt they had more freedom working under Sega than Konami.
-Maegawa got approval to add a Treasure logo when the game booted, which he felt was a rare opportunity for developers to get in that era.
+Maegawa got approval to add a Treasure logo when the game booted, which he felt was a rare opportunity for developers to receive during that era.